AbubakarMugha1/DataScienceProject/README.md

 # **E-commerce Sales Analysis**

 ## **Project Overview**
 This project focuses on **data cleaning, exploratory analysis, and visualization** of an e-commerce sales dataset.
 The goal is to uncover trends in payment methods, daily sales fluctuations, and other key business metrics.
+The EDA report can be found at: https://medium.com/@salmanajmal_4877/exploratory-data-analysis-on-pakistans-largest-e-commerce-dataset-1fad002c49e0

 ## **Jupyter Notebook Overview**
 The Jupyter Notebook performs the following tasks: